-The Florida Comprehensive Assessment Test, also known as the FCAT is a standardized test administered in Florida in order to bring up the level of education in the primary and secondary levels of public schools.
-The test stands as a part of the arrangement made in the state of Florida to improve overall achievements in academics.
+The Florida Comprehensive Assessment Test, also known as the FCAT, is a standardized test administered in Florida in order to evaluate and develop the level of education in the primary and secondary levels of public schools.
+It stands as a part of the arrangement made in the state of Florida to improve overall achievements in academics.

-FCAT consists of some of the tests included in the criterion reference tests (CRT), which are tests in various content areas like social studies, mathematics, language arts, science, etc. FCAT comprises of four of these tests, which are mathematics, reading, writing and science.
-These tests are conducted to determine the minimum standards obtained by students defined as Sunshine State Standards.
-Apart from these tests, FCAT also consists of non-referenced tests (NRT), which help to make a nationwide comparison of the performance of students in reading and mathematics.
+FCAT consists of some of the tests included in the criterion reference tests (CRT), which are tests in various content areas like Social Studies, Mathematics, Language Arts, Science, etc. It comprises of four of these tests, which are Mathematics, Reading, Writing and Science.
+These tests are conducted to determine the minimum standards obtained by students defined as the Sunshine State Standards.
+Apart from these tests, you will also find non-referenced tests (NRT), which help to make a nationwide comparison of the performance of students in Reading and Mathematics.

-FCAT is administered in all public schools of Florida.
-Students from Grade 3 to 11 must take it.
-The FCAT material is printed, transported and retrieved by the Florida Department of Education or DOE.
-DOE does this with the help of a contractor.
+This exam is administered in all public schools of Florida and it is mandatory for all students from Grade 3 to 11.
+The FCAT material is printed, transported and retrieved by the Florida Department of Education or DOE with the help of a contractor.

 Who takes the FCAT?

 FCAT is taken by the following:

 - All public school students from Grade 3 to 11